sporeprotocol/spore-docs/docs/recipes/create-immortal-spore.md

 ### Behind the `contentTypeParameters`

-The `data.contentTypeParameters` prop in the `createSpore` API is a sugar that simplifies the addition of parameters to a Spore's content type.
+The `data.contentTypeParameters` prop in the `createSpore` API simplifies the process of applying parameters to the `contentType` in SporeData.
 During processing, it is automatically converted to a string and merged into the `data.contentType` prop.

 For example, when attempting to create an immortal `.jpg` Spore, you can pass the required extension parameters to `data.contentTypeParameters`.
 In our case the parameter is `immortal`, like this: